balch/lander/.junie/guidelines.md

       1. Rotate Left
       2. Rotate Right
       3. Thrust
-      4small button on the bottom right of the screen
+      4. Small button on the bottom right of the screen
    4. Game Play Behavior
       1. start at top center of screen
       2. lander descent is based on selected gravity